-It’s been just over 20 years since the same-sex marriage debate was at the forefront of the news cycle and became legalized in Ontario, with the rest of Canada following just a few years later.
-The Civil Marriage Act of 2005 put Canada at the forefront of 2SLGBTQI+ rights as only the fourth country in the world to legalize same-sex marriage.
+It's been just over 20 years since same-sex marriage became a prominent issue in Canada, first legalized in Ontario, followed by the rest of the country shortly afterwards.
+The Civil Marriage Act of 2005 positioned Canada as a leader in 2SLGBTQI+ rights, making it the fourth country in the world to legalize same-sex marriage.

-And because marriage has been a staple of “straight” life for eons, I think it can be easy to overlook or simply not understand the struggle and fight the 2SLGBTQI+ community went through to have this same right.
+Because marriage had been a staple of heterosexual life for eons, perhaps it could have been easy to overlook or simply not understand the struggle and fight the 2SLGBTQI+ community went through to have this same right.

-The right to marry (and divorce) was a big win for 2SLGBTQI+ equality.
-Still, the fact that same-sex couples can now marry and divorce shows how far we've come in accepting 2SLGBTQI+ relationships as real and valued.
+The right to marry and divorce was a big win for 2SLGBTQI+ equality.
+The fact that same-sex couples can now marry and divorce, like their heterosexual counterparts, underscores the progress society has made in recognizing and valuing 2SLGBTQI+ relationships.

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Views expressed are my own.
 Please consult a lawyer for advice on legal matters.